I feel a rant coming on…must…resist…

 With obviously no dog in this fight, but a more-than-passing-interest in freedom of expression, I'm curious if there are other groups who would take this fight to the appeals court?... a fundamental aspect of Canadian law, the charter's freedom of expression, was over-ruled by the judge in favour of government compelled expression - and compelled non-expression.
 That's an extremely interesting modification for a fairly limited trespass.

-In fact they do need to have a pass, apparently Parks Canada is still in the "educational" phase of implementing this.“All visitors to the West Coast Trail and/or Broken Group Islands must carry your valid National Park Entry Pass on your person whenever you are visiting these areas in the national park reserve.”
+“All visitors to the West Coast Trail and/or Broken Group Islands must carry your valid National Park Entry Pass on your person whenever you are visiting these areas in the national park reserve.”

 This implies that all sailboats anchoring in the park should have a pass.
 Is Parks going to charge those who don't?